sourmash-bio/sourmash/doc/command-line.md

 Note that `sig collect` will generate manifests containing the pathnames given to it - so if you use relative paths, the references will be relative to the working directory in which `sig collect` was run.
-You can use the `sig collect --abspath` to rewrite the paths into absolute paths.
+You can use `sig collect --abspath` to rewrite the paths into absolute paths.

 **Our advice:** We suggest using zip file collections for most